rafaelpascoalrodrigues/realm/README.md

 If the call is invalid, a ***default*** file will be search to be used instead show a *Not Found* return.

+A `$this->realm->redirect` variable can be set on the `.php` file to redirect a call to another domain/subdomain/request.

 The Domain may have a ***class*** folder where classes can be created and autoloaded on demand.
 The class `nameserver` must be the Domain name.

 Structure Sample: